Undergraduate Program

 Degree Requirement

-To earn a Bachelor of Science (B.S.) degree in Statistics, students must complete a total of 128 credits.
-This includes 93 credits of required courses, 19 credits of departmental electives from the Department of Statistics, and 16 credits of electives from other departments.
+To earn a Bachelor of Science (B.S.) degree in Statistics and Data Science, students must complete a total of 128 credits.
+This includes 84 credits of required courses, 16 credits of departmental electives from the Department of Statistics and Data Science, and 28 credits of electives from other departments.

 Required Course List